noxgg/itunes-lib-frequency-mapper/README.md

 	-w [the width, in pixels, of the generated page.
 Default: 1880] -d [the density of the text. .7 is default. .5 <= x <= .75 recommended] -l [Full path to Library.xml.
-If not given, script looks in same directory] -l [Full path to place output.html.
+If not given, script looks in same directory] -o [Full path to place output.html.
 If not given, will be same directory]